-If you want to make the most of your world, getting friendly with Minecraft villagers is a great way to grab new gear and resources.
-Unlike their ancestors, modern Minecraft villagers do a heck of a lot more than just wander around muttering at one another.
+Getting friendly with Minecraft villagers is a great way to grab new gear and resources.
+Unlike their ancestors, modern Minecraft villager jobs are way more involved than just wandering around muttering at one another.

 There are now a lot of things to know about your emerald-loving neighbors: villager jobs, villager trades, and even villager breeding if you want more workers to barter with.